MohamedWalid70/Database-Replication/README.md

 # Database-Replication

-This project requires the following packages to be installed:
+This Repo requires the following packages to be installed:
 1- EF core
 2- Rebus
 3- Rebus.sqlServer